AarkenBen/3D-LED-display/index.md

   - Test out first pcb for functionality.
 Assigned Members: All Members (8/27 - 9/2)
   - Finish Initial Construction (This involves the base being done with built in compartments for hardware components).
 Assigned          Members: Aaron Benson (8/27 - 9/9)
   - Finish writing compiler for object file given by CAD software based on a simple 3D image.
 Assigned Members: Taylor Smith, Brandon Ward (8/27 - 9/9)
-  - Finish Construction of initial prototype with a few PCBs and all hardware components.
+  - Finish Construction of display with a few PCBs and all hardware components.
 Assigned Members: All Members (9/9 - 9/16)
-  - Begin writing software for initial prototype testing.
+  - Begin writing software for display testing.
 Assigned Members: All Members (9/16 - 9/23)
   - Continue implementation of Application.
 Assigned Members: Brandon Ward, Taylor Smith (9/23 - 9/30)
-  - Continue writing software for initial prototype and potential final product of project.
+  - Continue writing software for display final product of project.
 Assigned Members: Derek Burns, Aaron Benson (9/23 - 9/30)
-  -
+  - Finish writing software for display and potential final

 ## Meeting Log